 Tony Bernhard Tony is an ordained Chaplain and teacher.
 He maintains an active practice with inmates in Folsom Prison and hosts sitting groups in Davis.
 He sits on the board of the Sati Center for Buddhist Studies and teaches regularly around the Bay Area and Central Valley.
 His practice is non traditional, guided by his chaplaincy work in prison, his teaching and by his study of the early Pali scriptures.
 Visit Dharmaseed to listen to some of Tony's dharma talks.

 Matthew Brensilver, Ph.D.)
-Matthew served as a Buddhist chaplain at the University of Southern California (USC) for four years and teaches about the intersection of mindfulness and psychotherapy at the University of California at Los Angeles (UCLA's) Mindful Awareness Research Center.
-Matthew was trained by Noah Levine and teaches at www.againstthestream.org/ (Los Angeles and Santa Monica).
-He is currently in the Spirit Rock/IMS teacher training program and is mentored by Gil Fronsdal.
-He conducts research on addiction treatment at the UCLA Center for Behavioral and Addiction Medicine.
-He has been involved with Spirit Rock Teen Retreats since 2008.
-Some of Matt's dharma talks are available at http://againstthestream.org/audio.
-(Clink on "Dharma Talks" on the left and scroll down until you see Matt's talks.)
+Matthew Brensilver, PhD, served as a Buddhist chaplain at USC for four years and teaches about the intersection of mindfulness and mental health at UCLA's Mindful Awareness Research Center.
+He serves as the program director at Mindful Schools.
+Matthew was trained by Noah Levine and teaches at Against the Stream.
+He completed the Spirit Rock/IMS teacher training program and offers retreats at Spirit Rock and the Insight Retreat Center.
+He spent years doing research on addiction treatment at the UCLA Center for Behavioral and Addiction Medicine and continues to be interested in the unfolding dialogue between dharma and science.

 Laura Burges Ryuko Laura Burges, a lay entrusted dharma teacher in the Soto Zen tradition, lectures and leads retreats at different practice places in Northern California.
 A teacher of children for over 30 years, she brings mindfulness practice into the elementary classroom.
 Laura co-founded the Sangha in Recovery Program at the San Francisco Zen Center and is the abiding teacher at Lenox House Meditation Group in Oakland.